oscr/raspberrypi_linux/README.md

-# Building your own Linux distribution for Raspberry Pi
+# Building your own Linux distribution
+# for Raspberry Pi

-In this series of exercises we will build a Linux distribution for Raspberry Pi using the Yocto Project.
-We will begin by setting up our build machine environment.
-After that we will use the reference distribution (called Poky) to build a standard image and run it with QEMU (**Q**uick **Emu**lator).
-In the next step we will will add a layer containing an example helloworld recipe and our own image.
-Then in the final step we will obtain Raspberry Pi board support and build a bootable image for it.
+In this exercise we will build a Linux distribution for Raspberry Pi using the Yocto Project.
+We will begin by setting up our build host environment, we will then build Poky (a reference distribution) as it is and then we will run it with QEMU (**Q**uick **Emu**lator).
+After that we will begin to customize Poky by adding a layer that will contain our own images and recipe.
+Then as a final step we will add the Raspberry Pi layer which will provide board support and using that we will create a custom bootable image for Raspberry Pi.

 Please feel free to contact me if you find any mistakes.
 All feedback is welcome.

 ##Prerequisites
 ### Advice
-The Yocto Project documentation recommends that you have at least 50 gb of hard disk space available.
+The Yocto Project documentation recommends that you have at least 50 gb of hard disk space available but more is better.

-In the examples I will work from a folder called yocto in my home directory.
+In the examples I will work from a folder called `yocto` in my home directory.
 Therefore if you see the following path

     /home/oscar/yocto